66630303030/stats220/index.md

 # Welcome to my STATS 220 Github Page!
-# Introduce to my meme
+# Introduction to my meme
 1)This meme is made by R studio by using the package "magick"

 2)This meme has show the comparison between my mood on Friday evening and Monday Morning.